-When a student is to miss a lesson due to illness, please advise the Arts Office on (08) 9368 8030 or email:
+When a student is to miss a lesson due to illness, please advise the Arts Office on (08) 9368 8030 or email: arts@wesley.wa.edu.au.

-arts@wesley.wa.edu.au

-Please note, all Music and Speech and Drama lessons are charged for unless there is a specific ongoing illness or injury of which the Arts Office has been made aware by the parents, or a school excursion whereby the instrumental tutor has been informed seven days prior.
+Please note, all Music and Speech & Drama lessons are charged for unless there is a specific ongoing illness/injury or the student is attending a College excursion for another subject.
+In the case of an excursion the instrumental tutor must be informed seven days prior.